7heMech/Replit-Graphql/README.md

 Replit GraphQL is the most performant, isomorphic package which interacts with the Replit's GraphQL API to send GraphQL queries, mutations and subscriptions.

 ## Installation
-Installed it by running this command in the Shell tab in your Repl
+Install it by running this command in the Shell tab of your Repl
 ```sh
 npm install replit-graphql
 ```